jedisct1/webassembly-benchmarks/2021-Q1/README.md

 Native code is about 30 times faster than `wasm3`.
 Let's face it: this is quite good!
 We're talking about an interpreter here.
 Versus native code highly optimized for a target CPU.
 And a WebAssembly transform in the way, requiring the interpreter to do bound checking everywhere.

 `wamr` was slower than `wasm3` on every single test.
 Native code is about 46 times faster.
-Which is still quite decent for an interpreter.
+Which remains decent for an interpreter.

 ## Battle of the LLVMs